-Although the body of a web page is created using HTML, that HTML code can be created using an HTML editor and written by a human or generated using server side scripts or other scripts.
-Typically a web page generated by a human ends with a .htm or .html file extension.
+Although the body of a web page is created using HTML, that HTML code can be created using an HTML editor and written by a human or generated using server-side scripts or other scripts.
+Typically a web page created by a human ends with a .htm or .html file extension.
 For example, this page has the file name "webpage.htm".
 Pages created by a script can end in .cgi, .php, .pl, .p, and other extensions.

 Tip: If you are bored or looking for other fun web pages on the Internet, we suggest reading our what things to do when bored on the Internet web page.